 He keeps screaming at the president.

-And so they actually have some people that are in the room that are walking around with the microphones.
+And so they actually have people that were in the room that are walking around with the microphones.

-And they it it that that is the greatest donors to the democratic liberal leftist cause in the country right there.
+And that is the greatest donors to the Democratic, liberal leftist cause in the country right there.

 Remember, it was the Nunes memo, but it was also the Grassley Graham memo.